Known as Belgium’s “capital of cool”, “city of diamonds” and “city of fashion”, the attractions in Antwerp are endless.

 - 20. Pop into St Paul’s Church

-20 things to do in Antwerp, Belgium
+20 of the best things to do in Antwerp, Belgium

 1. Gawp at Antwerp Central station